Bigdasgit/SIGEM/README.md

 --bch_gpu: Batch size for computation on GPU; it is ignored if --gpu=False

---prl_num: Number of parallel computation on CPU
+--prl_num: Number of parallel computation on CPU; it is ignored if --gpu=True

 --epc: Number of Epochs for training, default is 100